vishakad/cpi-em/README.md

 The syntax for running cpiEm.py --

-    ./cpiEm.py <input file name> [<mixturetype> <max EM iterations> <output file name>]')

-where,
+    ./cpiEm.py -h

+    usage: cpiEm.py [-h] --input-file <input file> [--mixture <dist>] [--output-file <output file>] [--num-iterations <NUM>]

+    optional arguments:
+    -h, --help            show this help message and exit -i <input file>, --input-file <input file>
-`<input file name>` (Mandatory argument) The file name input should point to a file that is a tab-separated file with two columns, which consist of primary TF peak intensities (first column) and partner TF peak intensities (second column).
+                        Name of input file.
+Input should be a tab-separated file with two columns consisting of primary TF peak intensities (first column) and partner TF peak intensities (second column).
 The partner TF is assumed to be TF that cooperatively aids in binding the primary TF to DNA.
-`<mixturetype>` (Optional argument) can be `lognormal`, `gaussian` or `gamma`.
-Default : `lognormal` `<max EM iterations>` (Optional argument) is the maximum number of EM iterations to execute.
-Default : `10000` `<output file name>` (Optional argument) is the file to which output will be written.
-Default : `<input file name>.cpi-em`

-The output of `cpiEm` consists of a three column tab-separated file, with the third column containing the probability that the partner TF helped the primary TF bind DNA at that location.
-The first two columns are the primary and partner TF peak intensities that were provided as the input.
+    -m <dist>, --mixture <dist>
+                        Distribution to be used to model peak intensities.
+Can be lognormal, gaussian or gamma.
+Default : lognormal -o <output file>, --output-file <output file>
+                        File to which output will be written.
+Default : <input file>.cpi-em
+    -n <NUM>, --num-iterations <NUM>
+                        Maximum number of EM iterations to execute.
+Default :
+                        10000

 ##Sample run

 This is a sample run of the cpi-em algorithm, using the `test-input` file in the repository --

-    ./cpiEm.py test-input gamma 1000
+    ./cpiEm.py -i test-input -m gamma -n 100

 Output :